rafocus/milestone-project-4/README.md

 ### Existing Features

 - User authentication
+- User dashboard
 - List view of all tickets
 - Search, results filtering
 - Detail view
 - Commenting
 - Voting
+- Contact messaging
 - Cart
 - Checkout
 - Payment using Stripe
+- Continuous integration with Travic Ci

 ### Features left to implement

 - Blog
-- Contact page
 - Detailed progress page
+- Various charts on activity and progress
+- Write more automated tests

 ## Technologies used

 - HTML5, CSS3, Bootstrap
 - Javascript
 - Python language
-- Djamgo framework
+- Django framework
 - Postgres database system
 - Django crispy forms
 - Heroku to deploy a Demo app
-- Environ
+- Environ to manage environments
 - Whitenoise
 - Stripe
 - Travis Ci

 ## Testing

-...
+- Manual testing was caried out to test all routes and functionalities expected in the user stories.
+- A number of automated tests were implemeneted using Django testing module.

 ## Deployment